mrush-ilao/ilao-documentation/docs/source/lcv_points_system.rst

 Point Types
 ==============

-Users with the role staff may create point categories and view a list of all point categories.
+Users with the Staff role may create point categories and view a list of all point categories.

 * Automatic points are awarded when a piece of legal content or ADRM content transitions across workflows: